Rail-Akhmietshin/Computers-Shop/README.md

 Online store of computer accessories.

-The data is parsed from the DNS site.
+The data is parsed from the DNS-shop site.
 The parsing code is located in my DNS-parser repository.

 * After cloning the repository, enter personal parameters in the .env.prod and .env.prod.db files